blog details

 1. Executive Summary

-An Annual Audit Report starts with an executive summary.
+An annual audit report starts with an executive summary.
 This part gives a quick view of the audit results.
 It covers the audit scope, method used, and main findings.
 The summary helps readers see key points without reading the full report.
 It also points out any big issues found in the financial audit and shares the auditor's view on the company's finances.

 2. Auditor’s Opinion